WPBeginner

 • Set WordPress to use https in URLs

-• Set up redirects from HTTP to HTTPs
+• Set up redirects from HTTP to HTTPS

-• Look for URLs in your content still loading from insecure HTTP sources and attempt to fix them.
+• Look for URLs in your content that are still loading from insecure HTTP sources and attempt to fix them.

-Note: The plugin attempts to fix mixed content errors by using output buffering technique.
-It can have a negative performance impact because it’s replacing content on the site as the page is being loaded.
-This impact is only seen on first-page load, and it should be minimal if you are using a caching plugin.
+Note: The plugin attempts to fix mixed content errors by using an output buffering technique.
+This can have a negative performance impact because it replaces content on the site as the page is loaded.
+This impact is only seen on the first page load, and it should be minimal if you are using a caching plugin.

 While the plugin says you can keep SSL and safely deactivate the plugin, it’s not 100% true.
 You will have to leave the plugin active at all times because deactivating the plugin will bring back mixed content errors.
+See our Really Simple SSL review for more details.

-Method 2: Setup SSL/HTTPS in WordPress Manually
+Method 2: Set Up SSL/HTTPS in WordPress Manually

 This method requires you to troubleshoot issues manually and edit WordPress files.
-However this is a permanent and more performance optimized solution.
-This is what we’re using on WPBeginner.
+However, it is a permanent and more performance-optimized solution, and we’re using it on WPBeginner.

-If you find this method difficult, then you can hire a WordPress developer or use the first method instead.
+If you find this method difficult, you should hire a WordPress developer or use the first method instead.

-As part of this method, you may need to edit WordPress theme and code files.
-If you haven’t done this before, then see our guide on how to copy and paste code snippets in WordPress.
+You may need to edit the WordPress theme and code files as part of this method.
+If you haven’t done this before, see our guide on copying and pasting code snippets in WordPress.

 Update WordPress URLs